Avatarchik/NFSScript/README.md

 nlgzrgn - Sent me useful variables.

-Also thanks to: Diamondew, 379Felipe, Speedy & osdever for testing NFSScript.
+Also thanks to Diamondew, 379Felipe, Speedy & osdever for testing NFSScript.